 Know Your Settings

 Keep in mind that certain settings can be expensive.
-Your future spouse may (understandably) be obsessed with Meghan Markle's three-stone engagement ring, but said setting can actually cost you a pretty penny and affect the size of the center stone.
+Your future spouse may (understandably) be obsessed with Meghan Markle's three-stone engagement ring, but said setting can actually cost you a pretty penny and influence the size of the center stone.
 Instead, if you would rather focus the bulk of your budget on the ring's diamond, consider a classic solitaire setting to make the stone appear more prominent.

 Manipulate the "Four Cs"

 Working on the lower end of the color and clarity scales can go a long way in terms of majorly slashing engagement ring costs (especially with brilliant-cut diamonds) without sacrificing quality.
 As far as clarity goes, "as long as you can't see inclusions to the naked eye, you're in great shape," Lanore says.
 "Contrary to popular belief, clarity is independent of anything else and doesn't affect the brilliance of the stone."
 Lanore adds that the color of the diamond remains "purely personal preference," but, "if size is your biggest interest, consider working lower here if you're working with a budget."

 Go the Antique Route

 "Antique diamonds are truly magical for hiding color, and face up 2-3 colors whiter than their grade indicates," Lanore notes.
 "There's a real romance with these diamonds."
 All in all, to get the most bang for your buck and give your partner the engagement ring they really want (and deserve), Lanore advises paying close attention to their personal style or any hints they might be dropping.
 "What I've noticed is that if their partner doesn't request a specific design, a lot of guys (or gals) tend to pick a round brilliant diamond, which is the most expensive diamond per carat because of their difficulty to cut," says Lanore.
 Make sure you put your personal preferences aside to truly cater to your significant other.
-After all, she (or he) is the one who will be wearing it every day.
+After all, they're the one who will be wearing it every day.